-- Each bring something into the partnership e.g. money, labour or skill;
+- Each brings something into the partnership (For example, money, labour or skill).

-- the business must be carried on for the joint benefit of both the parties;
+- The business must be carried on for the joint benefit of all partners.

-- the object of the enterprise must be to make a profit and;
+- The object of the enterprise must be to make a profit.

 Partnerships are about sharing losses and profits equally.